ehsteve/roentgen/docs/guide/index.rst

 The scope of this package is evolving but it currently includes the penetration or absorption of x-rays in materials.
 These materials may be metals, gases, biological, or detector materials.
-It also includes the generation of x-rays from emission lines.
+It also includes the generation of x-rays from emission lines as well as emission lines from radionuclides.

 .. toctree::
     :glob: